Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

-The previous result shows that, in a heavy-tailed setting, the simple estimation strategy of deflating the empirical mean has no hope of enjoying the statistical guarantee (\ref{eq:exponential-disappointment-rate}).
+The previous result shows that, in a heavy-tailed setting, the simple estimation strategy of deflating the empirical mean is inadequate.
 Perhaps a fair criticism of this observation would be that such estimators are far too simplistic to be taken seriously.
 However, any estimator which is larger than the estimator $\hat e_{n,\Delta}$ can trivially also not be feasible either.